Gregory Nagy

-Gregory Nagy (Nagy Gergely, [ˈnɒɟ ˈgɛrgɛj]; born October 22, 1942 in Budapest) is an American professor of Classics at Harvard University, specializing in Homer and archaic Greek poetry.
+Gregory Nagy (Nagy Gergely, [ˈnɒɟ ˈgɛrgɛj]; born October 22, 1942, in Budapest) is an American professor of classics at Harvard University, specializing in Homer and archaic Greek poetry.
 Nagy is known for extending Milman Parry and Albert Lord's theories about the oral composition-in-performance of the Iliad and Odyssey.

 Education and career

 Nagy received his A.B. from Indiana University in 1962 in classics and linguistics, and his Ph.D. from Harvard University in 1966 in classical philology.

 Since 1966, he has been a professor at Harvard University.

-Since 2000, he has been the director of the Center for Hellenic Studies, a Harvard-affiliated research institution in Washington, DC.
+Since 2000, he has been the director of the Center for Hellenic Studies, a Harvard-affiliated research institution in Washington, D.C.
 He is the Francis Jones Professor of Classical Greek Literature and Professor of Comparative literature at Harvard, and continues to teach half-time at the Harvard campus in Cambridge, Massachusetts.
 From 1994 to 2000, he served as Chair of the Classics Department at Harvard University.
 He was Chair of Harvard's undergraduate Literature Concentration from 1989 to 1994.
-He served as the president of the American Philological Association in the academic year 1990-91.
+He served as the president of the American Philological Association in the academic year 1990-1991.

-Since 2015, he has been posting his current work on a weekly basis at his research blog, Classical Inquiries.
+From 2015 to 2021, he posted about his work on a frequent basis at his research blog, Classical Inquiries.